aaronhelton/unbis2skos/README.md

 Converts UNBIS Thesaurus SDF files to SKOS Core

+status: complete

 skosify.rb transforms structured data from a Lotus Notes database into SKOS-compliant output of a variety of formats.
 It reads the SDF file consisting of key value pairs, splits it into temp files, then parses into individual members of class skos:Concept before outputting to a desired format.
-Categorization is handled by registering a skos:ConceptScheme, assigning to it members of class eu:Domain, assigning to each eu:Domain a set of members of class eu:MicroThesaurus, then assigning to each eu:MicroThesaurus members of skos:Concept via a skos:hasTopConcept relationship.
+Categorization is handled by registering a set of  EuroVoc Domain classes, assigning to each Domain a set of EuroVoc MicroThesaurus members, then assigning to each MicroThesaurus members of skos:Concept.

-Output options include single and split files (one ConceptScheme, Domain, MicroThesaurus, or Concept per file), RDF/XML, basic JSON, nTriples, Turtle, and Rails-formatted ActiveRecord SQL (for use with https://github.com/aaronhelton/vocs ).
+Output options include single and split files (one ConceptScheme, Domain, MicroThesaurus, or Concept per file), and whether to treat labels as regular SKOS Core labels or SKOS-XL labels.

 Run with -h to list the flags and options available.

-To do:

-1. Complete output formatting for Domain and MicroThesaurus
-2. Fix skos:Collection handling, which caused issues in to_rails output, but probably needs to be present to comply with SKOS-Core
-3. Add JSON-LD output
-4. Add owl:SameAs entries to preserve links to the existing non-SKOS thesaurus website

-One particular use of this output, formatted via https://github.com/aaronhelton/unbis-dart, is visible here: http://unbis-thesaurus.s3-website-us-east-1.amazonaws.com/
+The output has been narrowed down to RDF Terse Triple Language (Turtle) because there are other tools available for converting to different formats, and they do so more predictably.
+For instance, Python's RDFLib package provides very handy tools for navigating and serializing the data in different formats, including RDF/XML and JSON-LD.
+Further, the data output is readily ingestible into triple store software such as Jena, Sesame, Virtuoso, and others.

 ==========